vapor-ware/synse-sdk/README.md

 [Synse Server][synse-server] provides an HTTP API for monitoring and controlling physical and virtual devices; Synse Plugins provide the backend support for all the devices Synse Server exposes.
-This repo contains the official Synse Plugin SDK (written in [Go][go-install]) that can be used to create plugin backends for Synse Server.
+This repo contains the official Synse Plugin SDK (written in [Go][go-install]) which can be used to create plugin backends for Synse Server.

 The SDK handles most of the common functionality needed for plugins, such as configuration parsing, background read/write, transaction generation and tracking, meta-info caching, and more.